micromata/Baumeister/README.md

 ### Node.js

-The major dependency is [Node.js](http://nodejs.org/) including bundled package manager called »npm«.
+The major dependency is [Node.js](http://nodejs.org/) including the bundled package manager called »npm«.
 The projects dependencies are locally installed with npm.

 Please enter the following in your terminal if your aren’t sure about the availability of Node.js and npm on your machine: